Pros Vs. Cons of Employee Self-Evaluations

 - Employee self-appraisals can function as a cheat sheet for the manager when completing the overall performance evaluation form.

 - This process puts ownership on the employee to recall and document the work he/she has performed throughout the course of the year and highlight major accomplishments.

 - The self-evaluation can be tailored to fit your organization’s values, to highlight the specific roles of the individual, and to call out specific performance measures that your organization would like to focus on for the particular evaluation cycle.

 - Instead of having to dig through e-mails, time sheets, and attempt to recall all of the projects that the employee worked on, the manager can focus on common themes of high and/or poor performance throughout the year.

 Once the self-evaluation process is complete, the manager is able to quickly review the document prior to beginning the official evaluation.
 If you’re concerned that the employee may not list all of his/her projects on the evaluation sheet, I can assure you that your employee will want recognition for ALL of his/her work throughout the year.
-If they attempt to omit a project in which they are aware that performance was an issue, this is likely a project that is on your radar and documented; you can simply add this project in to the final evaluation form.
+If they attempt to omit a project of which they are aware that performance was an issue, this is likely a project that is on your radar and documented; you can simply add this project into the final evaluation form.

 Cons of Self-Appraisals

 - It’s important to remind managers that employees often have a perception of stronger performance than he/she actually exuded throughout the year.